 Solar may collect and store information about customers, potential customers and business partners in a CRM system.
 Solar only processes ordinary personal data, such as name, address, telephone number, e-mail, position and professional/personal interests.

-The personal data is collected and stores for the purpose of relationship management in order to build, optimize and maintain existing and potential client relationships.
+The personal data is collected and stores for the purpose of relationship management in order to build, optimise and maintain existing and potential client relationships.
 This is done in order to improve the client experience by marketing services, events or other initiatives.

 The processing of personal data is based on our legitimate interests pursuant to Article 6(1)(f) of the Data Protection Regulation.
 The legitimate interests for collecting and storing data about the data subject in our CRM system is to pursue our legitimate interests in maintaining and optimising the relationship by offering, implementing and evaluating marketing measures.

-Solar Group operates a confidential whistleblower scheme for reporting serious breaches of internal policies, laws, or ethical standards.
+Solar operates a confidential whistleblower scheme for reporting serious breaches of internal policies, laws, or ethical standards.

 Purpose and Scope